-- b) Distribute this information to the relevant National Federations, National Olympic Committees and National Paralympic Committees. - c) Share it on your website, via social media channels, etc.
+- a) Communicate directly to athletes via email and invite them to communicate with you regarding any question or concerns. - b) Distribute this information to the relevant National Federations, National Olympic Committees and National Paralympic Committees. - c) Share it on your website, via social media channels, etc.